kushalpandya/Passeye/README.md

 # Passeye

-Passeye is a small jQuery Plugin (a little over a Kilobyte!) to show password reveal button beside password fields in your forms.
+Passeye is a small jQuery Plugin (less than a Kilobyte!) to show password reveal button beside password fields in your forms.
 It is inspired by Windows 8 password field where user gets small "Eye" icon beside password text-box to reveal password with a single click.

 It is AMD-ready plugin, and hence can be loaded as a module into your webapp via CommonJS-complaint module loader.